-The Classic Template Style Collection Methods are the most common template maintenance methodologies used to produce a target of collected Style resources.
-Many people consider a Civil 3D Template target to be their known good and their Style management end goal.
-This perspective produces some unrealistic expectations.
+The Civil 3D Template Classic Target methods are the common Civil 3D Template construction and maintenance methodologies used to produce a target of collected Civil 3D Style resources.
+Many people consider a Civil 3D Template to be their Known Good and perhaps even their Style Management end goal.…Read more

-Those that claim to have conquered this beast in Civil 3D are…Read more
+Those that claim to have conquered this beast…Read more

-The on-going Style Maintenance of our Civil 3D templates is a significant and complex information management problem.
+The on-going Style Maintenance of our Civil 3D Templates is a significant and complex information management problem.
 There is the raw numbers problem.
-There are lots of kinds of Civil 3D Feature Styles and Civil 3D Label Styles to manage.
+There are lots of kinds of Civil 3D Feature Styles and many types of Civil 3D Label Styles for us to manage.

-There’s the larger critical path Style problem of the variety of purpose - The need for Style Choice.…Read more
+There is the larger critical path Style problem - the variety of purpose.
+The…Read more

 Let’s face it.
 Most of the time in Autodesk Civil 3D we all tend to initially shoot for some form of published annotation.
 It’s an old school CAD User’s habit.
 Let’s call this the lust for One and Done.
 For surveyors this may mean Point data out of Survey Dbs.
 The Lord knows, I hope you have moved beyond imported point files and COGO points to better manage your…Read more

 Another one of the truly maddening terms in Autodesk Civil 3D is that Reference word.
 Maybe Reference is not quite as confusing in Civil 3D as the word Point.
 But Reference appears to come close.
 We have External References, Data References, file references, and even Reference Templates.
 I could go on.